Executive Policy 2.214 Executive Policy 2.214

 2. Violations

-In the event of an inadvertent exposure or inappropriate disclosure of Protected Data, the chancellor or vice president of the affected unit will be informed.
+In the event of an inadvertent exposure or inappropriate disclosure or deletion of Protected Data, the chancellor or vice president of the affected unit will be informed.
 Any resulting investigation into the incident will follow University policies and procedures and applicable collective bargaining agreements should any potential misconduct be identified.

 3. Personnel Background Checks